 - well-motivated metrics of low- and high-level performance,

 - predictive models of multi-qubit quantum processors, and

 - concrete, tested protocols for evaluating as-built experimental processors.

-We collaborate with a wide range of partners in industry and academia to develop new performance assessment tools and apply them to newly developed quantum computing platforms, and we publish our research results in scientific journals including Nature Communications, Physical Review X, and Physical Review Letters.
-See our events and engagement page for more details.
+We develop, maintain, and support the open-source pyGSTi software package.
+PyGSTi provides an extensive suite of tools and algorithms for evaluating individual qubits and many-qubit processors.
+We collaborate with a wide range of partners in industry and academia to develop new performance assessment tools and apply them to newly developed quantum computing platforms.
+We publish our research results in scientific journals including Nature, Nature Physics, Nature Communications, Physical Review X, PRX Quantum, and Physical Review Letters.
+See our Publications page for details.

 In addition to our R&D capabilities, the QPL also provides quantum hardware assessment capabilities directly to the Department of Energy (DOE) and the U.S. Government.

 QPL researchers include Sandia research staff, postdoctoral fellows, PhD students from several research universities, and affiliates.
 As of 2022, our core personnel include six permanent staff scientists, three postdoctoral researchers, and three PhD students.
 For more details, see our People page.